MicrosoftDocs/nav-content/dynamics-nav-app/purchasing-how-record-purchases.md

 ---
-title: Create a Purchase Invoice and Record Purchases | Microsoft Docs
+title: Create a Purchase Invoice and Record Purchases
 description: Describes how to purchase inventory and service items by creating and posting purchase invoices or orders.
 documentationcenter: ''
 author: SorenGP